jquery-archive/plugins.jquery.com/README.md

 3. `npm install`

+4. `mkdir -p tmp/plugin-repos`

-4. `cp src/config-sample.json src/config.json`
+5. `cp src/config-sample.json src/config.json`

-5. Edit src/config.json
+6. Edit src/config.json
+    * Set `dbHost` to the hostname of your WordPress MySQL server
+    * Set `dbPort` to your MySQL port (usually 3306)
+    * Set `dbName` to the MySQL user name
+    * Set `dbUser` to the MySQL password
+    * Leave `siteId` null (unless you happen to be using a Wordpress multi-site installation locally, in which case supply the site's ID in the multi-site install)

-6. `node src/main.js`
+7. `node src/main.js`